Pivot Chart in Blazor Pivot Table Component

 Pie and Doughnut Customization

-User can draw pie and doughnut charts within the specified range using the StartAngle and EndAngle properties in PivotChartSeries class.
-The default value of the StartAngle property is 0, and the EndAngle property is 360.
-By customizing these properties, user can draw semi pie and semi doughnut charts.
+You can draw pie and doughnut charts within a specific range by using the StartAngle and EndAngle properties in the PivotChartSeries class.
+The default value for the StartAngle property is 0, and the EndAngle property is 360.
+By modifying these properties, you can create semi-pie and semi-doughnut charts.

 @using Syncfusion.Blazor.PivotView